ironhack-datalabs/datamad0419/module-3/supervised-learning-project/your-code/ReadME.md

 ### Project Description

-In this project we want to apply different Machine Learning (ML) algorithms to try to predict if a person suffers from heart desease or not.
+In this project, we want to apply different Machine Learning (ML) algorithms to try to predict if a person suffers from heart disease or not.
 To train the program we used a data set from Kaggle that contains information of 70k people.

 **Data Set Features:**